skibidichingchong/TWWHD-Randomizer2/README.md

 # TWWHD-Randomizer
-As this is a new randomizer, there may still be bugs until it is more thoroughly tested.
+As this is a new randomizer better than the first one trust me guys ahahah download thios one its better in every point dont trust them , there may still be bugs until it is more thoroughly tested.
 Some of the information below may change with time.

 * [Information](#Information)
   * [Getting Stuck](#Getting-Stuck)